-And now Johnson (or BoJo, as he is affectionately nicknamed in the UK) has sent tongues wagging around the world as he begins to move into 10 Downing Street with his new girlfriend, while technically still married to his second wife of 25 years.
+When Johnson (or BoJo, as he is affectionately nicknamed in the UK), was sworn in as PM last year, he sent tongues wagging around the world as he move into 10 Downing Street with his new girlfriend, while technically still married to his second wife of 25 years.

 We've got all the juicy details - here's everything you need to know.